vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ![Reverse Proxy Diagram](https://cdn.vmst.io/docs/reverse-proxy-diagram.png)

-There are two virtual machines (Sulu and Chekov) with 1 vCPU and 1 GB of memory each.
+Under normal circumstances there are at least two virtual machines (Sulu and Chekov) running Nginx, with 1 vCPU and 1 GB of memory each.

 ## Mastodon Core